-Day 4: Shanghai - Yangtze River Cruise
+Day 6: Xian - Yangtze River Cruise

-Visit the financial district of Pudong, before transferring to the airport for a 2-hour flight to Yichang.
+In the morning, take a 2 hour flight to Yichang.
 You will then transfer to the docks, located near the Three Gorges Dam.
 Board the ship and check in to your cabin for the next 4 nights.